 World of Women is making a mark in the NFT space by bringing diversity and inclusivity.
-The project exclusively features avatars of unique, cool, and diverse women.
+The project by female NFT artist Yam Karkai exclusively features avatars of unique, cool, and diverse women.
 With the trailblazing avatars, the top NFT collection aims to address the lack of female representation in the crypto industry.

-Apart from celebrating women through its artwork, the collection also aims to promote female NFT artists and support women-led organisations.
-Launched in July last year, World of Women is currently one of the top female-led NFT projects in the space.
+Apart from celebrating women through its artwork, the collection also aims to promote female NFT artists and support women-led organizations.
+Launched in July of 2021, World of Women is currently one of the top female-led NFT projects in the space.
 Moreover, it is the first blue-chip project focusing on female empowerment.
+Read on to uncover all you need to know about the World of Women, using our ultimate guide.

 “I launched the collection at a time where I really felt like a change was needed in this space,” WoW’s co-founder and artist, Yam Karkai told NFTevening in an interview.
 “At the time, the collectible projects that were booming were clearly directed for the male public, and there was nothing there for women to feel related to.”